Luke Phillips: Playing career

 After playing for West Belconnen Warriors as a junior, Phillips made his first-grade debut for the Canberra Raiders in the 1996 ARL season against the Western Reds at the WACA Ground.

 He played for the North Queensland Cowboys during the 1997 Super League season.
-He spent his third year in the top grade at a third club after moving to the Manly-Warringah Sea Eagles for in 1998.
+He spent his third year in the top grade at a third club after moving to the Manly Sea Eagles for in 1998.